f5devcentral/f5-rseries-training/docs/rseries_security.rst

     r10900-2(config-user-res-admin-user)#

-When logging in as the resource admin user the aaa options in the CLI will be limited compared to a normal admin user.
-Below shows the full options available to a typical admin user.
+When logging in as the resource admin user, the aaa options in the CLI will be limited compared to a normal admin user.
+The CLI output below shows the full configuration options available to a typical admin user.

 .. code-block:: bash